Bliwi/image-captioning/README.md

    - Select the images you want to caption.
    - Choose the "Caption with ChatGPT" option from the available actions.
    - Captions will be automatically generated and saved for the selected images.

+#### Important
+Using these API's will expose your private picutres to the api owners (Google, OpenAI), Do not caption images you are not comforatable with the idea of them being used for AI training by these companies.
+I recommend only using the processing on images that are already available on the internet.

 ---

 ## Notes